Testing for people travelling to Scotland

 - exemptions – people who don’t need to take a test

 - Test to Release scheme

-From 4am on 18 January 2021, if you do not present proof of a negative test result, you will not be able to board unless you have a valid reason and could be fined £480 on arrival into Scotland.
+You must present proof of a negative test result.
+You will not be able to board unless you have a valid reason and could be fined £480 on arrival into Scotland.
 You will also be required to self-isolate for 10 days regardless of where you have travelled from.